-^{}We are grateful for helpful comments from Máximo Camacho, Josep Lluís Carrion-i-Silvestre and seminar participants at the 89th Annual Conference of the Western Economic Association International (Denver, USA) and the IV Workshop in Time Series Econometrics (Zaragoza, Spain).
-Some of this research was supported by the Spanish Ministry of Science and Innovation and the Basque Government, grant numbers ECO2010-16970 and IT793-13, respectively.
+^{}We are grateful for helpful comments from Máximo Camacho, Josep Lluís Carrion-i-Silvestre and seminar participants at the 89th Annual Conference of the Western Economic Association International (Denver, USA), XXXIX Symposium of the Spanish Economic Association (Palma de Mallorca, Spain) and the IV Workshop in Time Series Econometrics (Zaragoza, Spain).
+Some of this research was supported by the Spanish Ministry of Science and Innovation through projects ECO2010-16970 and ECO2013-43773-P and the Basque Government through project IT793-13.